FAQs – Frequently Asked Questions

 When and Where are your Club Nights held?

-We meet in Lewes on the first Tuesday of the month, Burgess Hill on the second Monday, Brighton on the third Tuesday and Horsham on the fourth Monday.
+We meet in Worthing on the first Monday of the month, Lewes on the first Tuesday, Burgess Hill on the second Monday, Brighton on the third Monday and Horsham on the fourth Monday.

 Do people sometimes find it difficult to walk into a pub where they know nobody?